prehans/DevOps-Training/Readme.md

 key2=value2
 ```

-This is useful for extracting key-value pairs or configuration settings embedded within a file that is not entirely plain text.
+This is useful for extracting key-value pairs or configuration settings embedded within a file that is not entirely plain text.F